shabin5785/Golang_notes/GO_1.md

 of other packages that it imports, and then the declarat ions of the program that are stored in that file.

+-Package main is speci al. It defines a standalone executable program, not a librar y.
+Within package main the function main is also speci al—it’s where execution of the program beg ins.
+Whatever main do es is what the program does